lbernardelli/CoffeeShopWeb/README.md

 - All tests follow Sandi Metz principles from POODR
 - Tailwind for UI because I'm not a designer

+I still have some work to do on the app, I'm planning to add an Admin panel where I can create some dashboards, trends, and such.

 ### The fun parts

 Click "Add to Cart" and watch the cart count update instantly.
 Adjust quantities and see everything recalculate.
 Remove items with smooth animations.
 All without reloading the page - that's Hotwire doing its thing.